baupen/web/README.md

 - [x] add nodes for maps
 - [x] add nodes for issues
 - [x] add report
-- [ ] allow access to the API with tokens for constructionManager (iOS), craftsman & filter; like X-AUTHENTICATE-CONSTRUCTION-MANAGER
+- [x] allow access to the API with tokens for constructionManager (iOS), craftsman & filter with `X-AUTHENTICATE`

 Milestone 3 (Operations):
 - [ ] use `famoser/agnes` for deployments